Industry [M-R]

 (1947-2006)

 Reviews and interviews relating to touring bands included an interview by UNE Cultural Activities Coordinator Rod Gillet with Jo Camerileri from Jo Jo Zep and the Falcons (15 Mar.
 1978).
-Necleus also sometimes featured photo spreads of Union Coutyard concerts – including, for example, Matt Taylor, Sidewinder, Stiletto (1978) and and the Whittle Family Singers (1979).
+Necleus also sometimes featured photo spreads of Union Courtyard concerts – including, for example, Matt Taylor, Sidewinder, Stiletto (1978) and the Whittle Family Singers (1979).

-While Neucleus was not a strong supporter of local bands and performers it did feature semi-regular to regular gig listings – depending on the editoral committee in any particular year(s).
+While Neucleus was not a strong supporter of local bands and performers it did feature semi-regular to regular gig listings – depending on the editorial committee in any particular year(s).
 The late 1970s (under editor Stephen Broadbent), for example, saw this increased while editors Robert Lovas and Tony Johnson in the early 1980s reduced the number articles and advertisements relating to the Armidale music industry.
 One local band to be given coverage was punk band The Inmates in 1978.
 A two page spread comprising an interview and photographs by David Povey was published in the 27 October 1978 issue.

-Source: Neucleus (1977-1980).
+Source: Neucleus (1970-1980).
 Image: 2005 Neucleus cover courtesy of the University of New England Students’ Association.

 NEW ENGLAND HOTEL